📰 Nine Steps to Employee Newsletter Success

 To increase open rates, take the time to create a compelling title or subject line that captures the overarching tone of those particular updates.
 No one is going to be excited to open and read ‘May 2021 Employee Newsletter’ but they might be compelled to open ‘May 2021: CEO Jane Smith’s Radical Plan for Returning to the Office.’” -Becky Graebe

 What you feature in the newsletter should be strategic.
 With so many options of potential content, here are the steps to think through in order to create compelling content.

-Brainstorm topics of interest – business success stories, thought leadership from executives, employee features are a few ideas to start
+Brainstorm topics of interest – business success stories, thought leadership from executives, and employee features are a few ideas to start

-Group these topics by theme – company news, employee engagement, culture are a few categories to consider
+Group these topics by theme – company news, employee engagement, and culture are a few categories to consider

 Map these to your objectives – what you hope to achieve with this content

 Here are recommendations on how to craft your content strategy:

 “Employee newsletters need to be relevant.
 There is always a lot of information to share and stories to tell, which make newsletters an efficient communication channel.
 But you need to ask yourself, ‘What does my audience care about?’